 Pro Tip: Learn as much as possible about the hiring manager or CEO.
 That'll help you pick accomplishments that match.
 A little research now can pay off like Apple stock from 1980.

 Should you list your school name first, or your degree?
 Can you leave off your GPA?
 Find these and other answers for your cost accountant resume.
-See our guide: How to Put Your Education on a Resume [Tips & Examples], GPA on Resume and How to list major and minor on Resume
+See our guides: How to Put Your Education on a Resume [Tips & Examples], GPA on Resume and How to list major and minor on Resume